preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/synchronization/index.rst

 Synchronization
 =============================================

-This is an upcoming Omnia 7.0 option.
+This option is available in Omnia 7.0 and later.

 **Work on the documentation has just started.**